Hub-OS/documentation-website/docs/02-server/04-script-nodes.md

 Custom properties supported by `Area Transition`:

 - `Fade` a color to fade to (optional)
-- `Direction` number, the direction players should walk or face during the transition (optional)
+- `Direction` string, the direction players should walk or face during the transition (optional)
 - `Walk Distance` number, how far players should walk during the transition (optional)
 - `Next [1]` a link to the next node, executes before the screen fades back in. (optional)